kernelsauce/turbo/README.rst

 ``powershell -command "& { iwr https://raw.githubusercontent.com/kernelsauce/turbo/luasocket/install.bat OutFile t.bat }" && t.bat``

+This will install all dependencies: Visual Studio, git, mingw, gnuwin, openssl using Chocolatey.
+LuaJIT, the LuaRocks package manager and Turbo will be installed at C:\turbo.lua.
+It will also install LuaSocket and LuaFileSystem with LuaRocks.
+The Windows environment will be ready to use upon success.
+Try: ``luaijt C:\turbo.lua\src\turbo\examples\helloworld.lua``

+If any of the .dll or. so's are placed at non-default location then use environment variables to point to the correct place:

+E.g:
+``
+SET TURBO_LIBTFFI=C:\turbo.lua\src\turbo\libtffi_wrap.dll
+SET TURBO_LIBSSL=C:\Program Files\OpenSSL\libeay32.dll
+``

 Applies for Linux only:

 Turbo.lua can also be installed by the included Makefile.
 Simply download and run ``make install`` (requires root priv).
 It is installed in the default Lua 5.1 and LuaJIT 2.0 module directory.